fluent/fluent-plugin-sql/README.md

 ## Architecture

-It runs following SQL every 10 seconds:
+This plugin runs following SQL every 10 seconds:

     SELECT * FROM rdb_database.table1 WHERE update_col1 > ${last_record[:update_col1]} ORDER BY update_col1 ASC LIMIT 100

+It stores the last\_record to state\_file.